-It is a little unusual for someone born in the Midwest and raised in the Southwest to have a rugby family.
-I just happen to be one of those lucky few.
-On Saturday, my old club was hosting a rugby tournament to raise funds in memory of one of our mates who died of a particularly nasty cancer a few years ago.
-I took the opportunity to drop by and see a few old friends and watch a little summer rugby.
+It is unusual for someone born in the Midwestern United States and raised in the Southwest to have a rugby family.
+I happen to be one of those lucky few, and one Saturday a few years ago, I dropped in on that family.
+My old club was hosting rugby tournament, which gave me an excuse to go hang out with some old friends and watch a bit of rugby.

-I had the same reaction most of you would have.
+I had the same reaction many in the U. S. would have.
 I said, “What the heck is rugby?”
-He said it was a cross between football and soccer.
+He responded it was a cross between football and soccer.
 He might also have mentioned something about free beer after the matches, but my memory is not what it once was.
 I am not sure if that is due to all the shots to the head I took or that beer I think my friend mentioned.

 To say I’d found a home would be an understatement.
 For the next 21 years, rugby was a big part of my life.
 From August until May each year, I trained, traveled, laughed, played and drank a beer or two with my teammates.
-We bled together, sweated together and hoisted a pint together for all of those years.
+We bled together, sweated together and, as I said, hoisted a pint together for all of those years.
 Some of the faces changed each year, but the camaraderie didn’t.
 Win, lose or draw, we had a great time.